cs1060/swapnil-paliwal-hw1/README.md

 # Joke Service

+> Note: This README was generated with the assistance of AI to document the application's architecture, features, and usage instructions.

 A Spring Boot application that serves as a joke management system, demonstrating advanced software engineering principles and practices.

 ## Unique Technical Approach